Bone and Cartilage Quiz

 Ans. (c)

-Ques.
-The cells that arise in red bone marrow, migrate to epidermis and participate in immune response are
+The cells that arise in red bone marrow migrate to the epidermis and participate in the immune response are

 (a) Merkel cells